mariagerbati/mariagerbati/README.md

 </div>

 <p style="font-family: arial"><br>
-I'm studying to become a Front End Developer.
+I'm studying to become a Front-end Developer.
 You can access my portfolio, where I keep my projects until now.
 Most of it is HTML + CSS, but I am working hard to develop more projects of programming languages.
 I'm working to improve my English and also studying the Scrum Metodoly, about to get my PSM I.
 </p>